AlexandrSokolov/os_linux/docs/system/packages.update.md

 For the most part, `apt` and `apt-get` can be used interchangeably

-### How to update your Linux release:
+### How to apply update and remove with a single command?

-Updates and remove packages, if needed.
+It updates and remove packages, if needed.

 ```bash
 sudo apt-get dist-upgrade